2021 information for papers will be published in early September.

 Final Examination 50%

-- This paper is organised around a text entitled 'He Kōrero Nehe: Māori History: An Introduction'.
-This may be purchased from Te Tumu reception br/>Please note that an electronic copy is available on Blackboard for free.
+This paper is organised around a text entitled 'He Kōrero Nehe: Māori History: An Introduction'.
+This may be purchased from Te Tumu reception.
+Please note that an electronic copy is available on Blackboard for free and through e-reserve.
+Some additional readings are also available through e-reserve.

 - Graduate Attributes Emphasised

-- Interdisciplinary perspective, Critical thinking, Cultural understanding, Information
+- Global perspective, Interdisciplinary perspective, Critical thinking, Cultural understanding,

 View more information about Otago's graduate attributes.